awwx/hack/readme.md

 * some less ridiculously naive resolution algorithm, once I have a clue as to what the problem domain looks like

+* either accept a source code file being listed more than once in the recipe or at least display an understandable error instead of complaining about conflicting load order

 * details of how to run Arc programs should be part of the recipe

 * loading Arc files should be done with Arc's load